-- What is discourse as a method and what types of research questions can it best answer? - What role do social power and productive power play in discourse analysis? - How would you recognize a good, systematic application of discourse if it were to walk through the door? - Can one combine discourse analysis with quantitative methods? - Discourse analysis has an agency problem.
+- What are the strengths and limitations of computational text analysis as a way to access the social world and use language? - What is discourse as a method and what types of research questions can it best answer? - What role do social power and productive power play in discourse analysis? - How would you recognize a good, systematic application of discourse if it were to walk through the door? - Discourse analysis has an agency problem.
 Discuss.